danlopez00/mapshup-charterng/README.md

 Installation
 ============

-This document supposes that the current sources are locate within the $CHARTERNG_HOME directory and that the web application build from the sources will be installed in $CHARTERNG_TARGET directory
+This document supposes that the current sources are located within the $CHARTERNG_HOME directory and that the web application build from the sources will be installed in $CHARTERNG_TARGET directory

 Apache configuration (Linux ubuntu)
 --------------------------------------